-Some of the more common profiles of Fifty-Plus Nomads that I’ve encountered include the following:
+Some of the more common profiles of Fifty-Plus Nomads that I have encountered include the following:

-- People who switch between living in several different places without returning home;
+- People who switch between living in several separate places without returning home.

-- travelers who spend several months a year taking several different cruises or tours (or travel independently): and
+- Travelers who spend several months a year taking several different cruises or tours (or travel independently).

-The Fifty-Plus Nomads I have met come from a variety of nationalities, ethnic and economic backgrounds, and political and religious beliefs.
+The Fifty-Plus Nomads come from various nationalities, ethnic and economic backgrounds, and political and religious beliefs.
 However, I have noted some common traits, including:

 - They are retired or about to retire.